 The ending of Returnal has sparked various interpretations and theories among players.
 One basic interpretation is that it’s another instance of Selene being pulled into the time loop, with the red-eyed monster responsible for her return to Atropos.

-However, some players find this explanation too simplistic, as it doesn’t account for all the mysteries and hints dropped throughout the game.
 A popular theory suggests that none of the events in the game are real, and they exist only in Selene’s mind as a way for her to cope with trauma and guilt.

 This theory gains support from various in-game references and the recurring astronaut figure.
 Nevertheless, it raises questions about certain game sequences, such as Selene’s return to Earth and the personal connection between the bosses and Selene.